Edogawe Tokyo, Japan Travel Guide

 Over centuries, the low-lying land faced flood challenges, prompting extensive engineering initiatives to manage water flow and reclaim land.
 This history of adapting to its watery environment appears visible in the city's infrastructure plus its relationship with its natural surroundings.

 The area later transformed into a hub for small-scale industries and angling, evolving into today's living and commercial district.
-Its history reflects the everyday lives of Tokyo’s populace, showing a gradual shift from a rural outpost to an integral part of a global metropolis.
+Its history reflects the everyday lives of Tokyo’s populace, showing a gradual shift from a countryside outpost to an integral part of a global metropolis.

 Kasai Rinkai Park with its aquarium and Ferris wheel.